TrimarcJake/Locksmith/examples/Mode4.md

 Continue with this operation?
 [Y] Yes  [A] Yes to All  [H] Halt Command  [S] Suspend  [?]
 Help (default is "Y"):
 ```
+### Locksmith will warn you if there are possible operational impacts.
 ```

  _       _____  _______ _     _ _______ _______ _____ _______ _     _